Cosm (company)

-Cosm is an American sports and entertainment technology company.
-It operates extended reality entertainment venues featuring large-format screens.
+Cosm is an American sports and entertainment technology company which operates extended reality entertainment venues featuring large-format screens providing patrons with an immersive experience.

 History

-The company was born from the merger of Evans & Sutherland, Spitz Inc., LiveLikeVR (now Cosm Immersive), and C360.

-In 2020, Cosm acquired global leaders in the planetarium industry, Evans & Sutherland and Spitz Inc.
+Cosm was born from the merger of LiveLikeVR (now Cosm Immersive), and C360.
+In 2020, the company acquired two companies in the planetarium industry, Evans & Sutherland and Spitz Inc.

 The name “Cosm” is derived from “Cosmos” and “Colosseum,” paying homage to the company’s roots in space education and the historical significance of the Colosseum as a gathering place for live entertainment events.

-On July 31, 2024, Cosm announced it raised $250 million in funding to expand its experiential entertainment venues globally.
-The funding round included existing investor Steve Winn and Mirasol Capital and welcomed new investors Avenue Sports Fund led by Marc Lasry, Dan Gilbert’s ROCK, Baillie Gifford, and David Blitzer’s Bolt Ventures.
+On July 31, 2024, Cosm announced that it had raised $250 million in funding to expand its experiential entertainment venues globally.
+The funding round included existing investor Steve Winn and Mirasol Capital and new investors Avenue Sports Fund led by Marc Lasry, Dan Gilbert’s ROCK, Baillie Gifford, and David Blitzer’s Bolt Ventures.

 Venues

 Cosm has opened and is developing immersive venues in multiple major U.S. cities: